sergiocorreia/panflute/README.md

 - Support Python 2.7, 3.3 or later, pypy, and pypy3.
 - On windows, the command line (``cmd``) must be run as administrator.

-Alternatively, if you uses Python3 only, you can install it using
+Alternatively, if you use Python3 only, you can install it with

 ```bash
 pip install git+git://github.com/sergiocorreia/panflute.git
 ```

-An advantage of this later installation method is it has better hints when using autocomplete:
+An advantage of this later installation method is that it has better autocomplete hints:

 ![autocomplete](https://cloud.githubusercontent.com/assets/214056/21284243/76c922f8-c3e4-11e6-8d2d-03c2d30b3737.png)